KORURU: face of guardian

 We are absolutely delighted to have this outstanding piece available.
-HARIKOA NUI is a large and beautifully carved traditional Koruru.
+KORURU is a large and beautifully carved traditional piece of jewellery.

 This is a beautiful piece, carved with a great deal of care and thought.
-The artist describes it in some detail and we will supply this description with the carving.
-Briefly it's meaning is as follows...
+The artist describes it's meaning as follows...

 The markings on the Koruru tell a story:

 - the pattern on the forehead symbolises the opening of our wisdom eye - this is believed to improve clarity of vision

 - the pāua eyes symbolise seeing the colours of life and the circles carved around the eyes represent protection of this vision.

 - the markings on the cheeks depict the means to receive blessings that empower the mind

 - the protruding tongue has subtle markings that represent the purity of speech - oral wisdom and speech that creates a joyful and meaningful life.
 These markings also symbolise the twists and turns that every life faces

 - on the back there are two interconnected koru which signify groundedness, agility and strength.

 The materials used are a blend of New Zealand Pounamu (Jade), Bone, Brass and Pāua Shell.